Join the team!

-A postdoctoral position to study mechanobiology and nano-bio interfaces.
+A postdoctoral position to study mechanobiology, biophysics and nano-bio interfaces.
 We build new paradigms of nanotechnology for biomedical applications, including nano-engineered cell interfaces for mechanobiology study and biosensing.
 Our recent publications in this field include: Nature Materials, 2019, 18, 1366.
 Nature Nanotechnology, 2018, 13, 610.
-Candidates must have a PhD in engineering, biophysics, biology, chemistry, materials science or other related fields.
-Those with a background in mechanobiology, nano-bio interfaces, biosensing, and expertise in selective surface biofunctionalization (using self-assembled monolayer, biolinkers/ligands, DNA as linker/probe/scaffolds, supported lipid bilayer, etc), soft materials (elastomer, hydrogel, etc), cell assays, fluorescence microscopy, atomic force microscopy, nanofabrication (soft lithography, block copolymer micelle nanolithography, or e-beam lithography, etc) are encouraged to apply.
+Candidates must have a PhD in engineering, physics, biology, chemistry, materials science or other related fields.
+Those with a background in mechanobiology, biophysics, nano-bio interfaces, biosensing, and expertise in selective surface biofunctionalization (using self-assembled monolayer, biolinkers/ligands, DNA linkers/probes, DNA origami, supported lipid bilayer, etc), soft materials (elastomer, hydrogel, supported lipid bilayer, etc), cell assays, fluorescence microscopy, atomic force microscopy, nanofabrication (soft lithography, block copolymer micelle nanolithography, etc) are encouraged to apply.
 Experience that spans multiple fields is a plus.

-A postdoctoral position to study Optical Metasurfaces, Nanophotonic Biosensors.
-We build new paradigms of nanotechnology for biomedical applications, including optical metasurfaces for bio-imaging and bio-sensing, and active tunable metasurfaces.
-Our recent publications in this field include: ACS Photonics, 2021, 8, 567. npj Computational Materials, 2020, 6, 116.
-Advanced Materials, 2021, 33, 2005275.
+A postdoctoral position to study Optical Metasurfaces, Nanophotonic sensors.
+We build new paradigms of nanotechnology for biomedical applications, including optical metasurfaces for imaging/sensing, and active tunable metasurfaces.
+Our recent publications in this field include: ACS Photonics, 2021, 8, 2581.
+Advanced Materials, 2021, 33, 2005275. npj Computational Materials, 2020, 6, 116.
 Candidates must have a PhD in engineering (electrical, mechanical, etc), optics, physics, materials science or an appropriate field.
-Those with expertise in optical metasurfaces (near infrared, visible), nanophotonic/plasmonic sensors, nanofabrication, soft materials, biomedical applications, are encouraged to apply.
+Those with expertise in optical metasurfaces, plasmonics, Si nanophotonics, micro-optics, nanofabrication, are encouraged to apply.

-Those with a strong background in optics and rich experience in optical experiments, finite-difference time domain (FDTD) simulation, hands-on cleanroom experience (e.g., e-beam lithography, RIE, evaporation, etc), and integration with tunable/responsive soft materials (e.g., liquid crystalline polymer/elastomer, hydrogel, etc) are preferred.
+Those with a strong background in optics and rich experience in optical system design and experiments, finite-difference time domain (FDTD) simulation, hands-on cleanroom experience (e.g., e-beam lithography, RIE, evaporation, etc) are preferred.
 Experience that spans multiple fields is a plus.